jiang-yi-siphty/iOS-App-Security-Assessment-Note/ios_app_security_assessment_procedure.md

 A few steps are required to integrate iOS Class Guard in a project.

-Download obfuscate_project in to your project root path. curl -o obfuscate_project https://raw.githubusercontent.com/Polidea/ios-class-guard/master/contrib/obfuscate_project && chmod +x obfuscate_project
+Download obfuscate_project in to your project root path.

+	$ curl -o obfuscate_project https://xxxx/obfuscate_project && chmod +x obfuscate_project

-Update the project file, scheme and configuration name.
+Update the project file, scheme and configuration name in shell script obfuscate_project.sh .

-Do bash obfuscate_project every time when you want to obfuscate your project.
+Do **$ bash obfuscate_project** every time when you want to obfuscate your project.
 It should be done every release.
-Store the json file containing symbol mapping so you can get the original symbol names in case of a crash.
+Store the json file containing symbol mapping so you can get the original symbol names in case of a crash. **Rename stored json file with release version number. **

 Build, test and archive your project using Xcode or other tools.